-- Mr C had constant numbness in his fingers that were not altered with the active range of motion.
+- Mr C had constant numbness in his fingers.
+The pain did not alter with the active range of motion.

-- The pain that was reproduced was similar to that of his complaints
+- The reproduced pain was similar to that of his complaints.

 Increased neural tension in the left median and radial nerves when compared to the right.